 Restricted: amounts that can be spent only for specific purposes because of constitutional provisions, enabling legislation, or because of constraints that are imposed externally.
+The District had no restricted fund balances.

 Committed: amounts that can be spent only for purposes determined by a formal action of the Board of Directors.
 The Board is the highest level of decision-making authority for the District.
 This action must be made no later than the end of the fiscal year.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
-The District committed \$138,152 of its fund balance for the waterline replacement, phase 1 project.
+The District committed \$1,707,568 of its fund balance for the waterline replacement, phase 2 project and lift station no. 2 and 3 rehabilitation.

 Assigned: amounts that do not meet the criteria to be classified as restricted or committed, but that are intended to be used for specific purposes.
 The District has not adopted a formal policy regarding the assignment of fund balances.
-The District assigned \$1,979,611 of its fund balance to be used to cover the 2021 budgeted deficit.
+The District assigned \$121,735 of its fund balance to be used to cover the 2022 budgeted deficit.